vanigabriel/lets-cook-skill/README.md

 Issues and PRs welcome.
 If you find a new way the AI rationalizes skipping a step, open an issue — that's exactly what makes the protocol stronger.

----

-*Built through 6 sessions of empirical research.
-50+ experimental conditions.
-30+ blind evaluations.
-The protocol was discovered through multi-agent experimentation and distilled into executable prompts.*